 Ajovy can cause certain side effects, some of which are more common than others.
 These side effects may be temporary, lasting a few hours to days.
-But if the side effects last longer than that, bother you, or become severe, be sure to talk with your doctor or pharmacist.
+But if they last longer than that, bother you, or become severe, be sure to talk with your doctor or pharmacist.

 The most common side effects reported by people who took Ajovy in clinical trials were injection site reactions.
-For more information, see “Side effect specifics” below.
+For more information, see the “Side effect specifics” section below.

 Mild side effects can occur with Ajovy use.
 This section may not include all possible mild side effects of the drug.
 For more information, you can refer to Ajovy’s prescribing information.

 Mild side effects that have been reported with Ajovy include reactions at the injection site.
-For more information, see “Side effect specifics” below.
+For more information, see the “Side effect specifics” section below.

 These side effects are usually temporary, lasting a few hours to days.
 But if they last longer than that, bother you, or become severe, be sure to talk with your doctor or pharmacist.